Kashish121/Traffic-Signal-Detection-System/README.md

 ```ps
 pip3 install opencv-contrib-python==3.4.11.43
 ```
-> *Make sure your pip version in in association with python3 and not python2.*
+> :warning: *Make sure your pip version in in association with python3 and not python2.*<br>
-> *Make sure you install OpenCV v3.x and not OpenCV v4.x to avoid unsupported formats and errors.*
+> :warning: *Make sure you install OpenCV v3.x and not OpenCV v4.x to avoid unsupported formats and errors.*

 2. Install matplotlib,